Direct flow

 Important

-Security in connection with the one-time token: To handle the security of this request, the token will only work once.
+Security related to the one-time token: To handle the security of this request, the token will only work once.
 The user will receive a cookie from the signature service when accessing the URL, so that any refresh does not stop the flow.
 This URL cannot be reused at a later time.
 The reason we only allow it to be used only once is that URLs can appear in logs, and it will therefore not be safe to reuse.

 The user completes the signing and is then returned to the sender’s portal via the URL specified by completion url.
-At the end of this URL, a query parameter (status_query_token) will be added, which you will use later when you ask for the signature job status.
+At the end of this URL, the query parameter status_query_token will be appended, which you will use later when you ask for the signature job status.
 If the signer interrupts the signing, or an error occurs, the signer will be sent to the rejection-url or the error-url respectively.

 Step 3: Get status